 We find that our placement students tend to return for their final year of study feeling more confident, mature and organised, and with clearer career aspirations.
 After graduation, some take up permanent posts with their Professional Training placement provider.

 The competitive process of applying for placement positions also enhances your job-seeking skills, which will give you an advantage in the final year and beyond.
-Every effort is made to match placement opportunities with your interests, career plans and location preferences.
+We make every effort to match placement opportunities with your interests, career plans and location preferences.

-Some of our placements are paid, usually in the region of £12,000-15,000 per annum.
-If you work on an unpaid placement, you can claim additional financial support and you may also work for a reduced amount of time.
+Some of our placements are paid, usually in the region of £12,000-15,000 a year.
+If you work on an unpaid placement, you can claim extra financial support and you may also work for a reduced amount of time.

 Applying for placements